 22.2 Notice.
 Notices or communications with respect to routine performance and administration of this Agreement shall be given by such means as may be appropriate to provide adequate communication, including written confirmation as necessary.
 All other notices, consents, requests, demands or other communications to or upon the respective parties shall be in writing and shall be effective for all purposes upon receipt on any Business Day before 5:00 PM local time and on the next Business Day if received after 5:00 PM or on other than a Business Day, including without limitation, in the case of (a) personal delivery, (b) delivery by messenger, express or air courier or similar courier, (c) delivery by United States first class certified or registered mail, postage prepaid and (d) transmittal by telecopier or facsimile, addressed to the parties at the following addresses:

-To Owner:
+To Construction Manager:

 ______________________